tekumara/notes/dotnet.md

 ## .NET Core

 ```
-brew cask install dotnet-sdk
+brew install dotnet-sdk
 ```

-This installs the `dotnet` binary.
+This installs the `dotnet` binary together with the SDK.

 ## .NET Framework